equinor/appsec-threatmodeling-101-workshop/slides/content/intro.md

 - Workshop channel on Equinor Slack workspace is </br> [#appsec-threatmodeling-workshop](https://equinor.slack.com/archives/C046T5B84P4)
 - Schedule
   - 09:00 - 16:00
-  - 12:00- 12:30 Grab & GO lunch
+  - 12:00- 12:30 Lunch
   - 5-10 minutes break every hour </br>- or as an part of the exercises. </br>🛟 us if we forget the breaks.
-- Content will be available after the workshop.
+- All content will be available after the workshop.

----

-### 🖖 Getting to know each other 🤝

-- A few words on your professional life and passions ❤️‍🔥
-- What team(s) are you part of?
-- What does an ordinary day at work look like?
-- Any expectation to the workshop?